GES

 British Response: August Offer to Cripps Mission (1940-1942)

-The British government gradually conceded the principle of Indian constitution-making through a series of proposals, each more generous than the last but each rejected as inadequate.
-The August Offer (1940), made by Viceroy Linlithgow in the context of World War II and Britain's need for Indian support, was the first British acknowledgment that Indians should have the primary role in drafting their own constitution.
-It proposed expanding the Viceroy's Executive Council to include more Indians and establishing a constitution-making body after the war — but it gave a veto to minorities (effectively the Muslim League), which the INC rejected.
-The Cripps Mission (March 1942), sent by Churchill's War Cabinet as Japan advanced towards India, went further: it proposed an elected body to frame the constitution after the war, with dominion status for India, but with the right of any province to opt out and form a separate union — essentially accommodating the Pakistan demand.
-The INC rejected it (Gandhi's famous description: "a post-dated cheque on a crashing bank" — because it offered nothing immediately and the British government might fall before the cheque could be encashed).
-The Muslim League rejected it because the "opt-out" provision did not guarantee Pakistan.
-The Cripps Mission's failure led directly to the Quit India Movement (August 1942).
-The C. Rajagopalachari Formula (1944) and the Wavell Plan/Simla Conference (1945) were further attempts that failed, setting the stage for the Cabinet Mission.
+The British conceded Indian constitution-making step by step — each proposal more generous, each rejected as inadequate.
+The August Offer (1940) by Viceroy Linlithgow was the first British acknowledgment that Indians should draft their own constitution.
+It proposed expanding the Viceroy's Executive Council and a constitution-making body after the war — but gave minorities a veto.
+INC rejected it.
+The Cripps Mission (1942) went further: an elected body to frame the constitution post-war, with any province allowed to opt out.
+Gandhi's famous verdict: "a post-dated cheque on a crashing bank."
+Muslim League rejected it because the opt-out clause didn't guarantee Pakistan.
+The Cripps failure triggered the Quit India Movement (August 1942).
+The Rajagopalachari Formula (1944) and Wavell Plan (1945) also failed, setting the stage for the Cabinet Mission.
+Exam tip: memorize the sequence — August Offer (1940) then Cripps (1942) then Cabinet Mission (1946).

 The Cabinet Mission Plan (1946) — Framework of the Assembly